-The extracellular matrix, the most abundant component of microenvironment, is composed of complex the tumor macromolecular networks that form three-dimensional structures with diverse biomechanical supramolecular and biochemical properties.
-It regulates cell growth, migration, survival differentiation by binding to specific receptors and (The Extracellular Matrix: Not Just Pretty Fibrils | Science, n.d.).
+The extracellular matrix, the most abundant component of of the microenvironment, is composed complex macromolecular networks that form three-dimensional structures with diverse biomechanical supramolecular biochemical properties.
+It regulates cell growth, migration, survival differentiation by binding to specific receptors and Extracellular Matrix: Not Just Pretty Fibrils / Science, n.d.).
 While primarily defined as the scaffold that organizes tissues, it also plays a crucial role in regulating tissue development and homeostasis.
 Any disruption in its homogeneity can create a favorable environment for neoplasia (Mammoto & Ingber, 2010; Pickup et al., 2014).